daviskoh/codestars/prework.md

 What are variables?
 How might we use them in our program?
 How do we declare variables in C?

+Variables are named storages that can hold values.
+Variables can be used when certain values are accessible at one point in the code, but perhaps also needed in another.
+The variable referenced in order to access the stored value.

+Ex:
+int age = 24;

 How do we create strings in C?

 What is a char*?